MiracleDevs/Paradigm.ORM/doc/tutorials/1.gettingstarted/index.md

 For columns, we have various attributes we can use to provide information about the mapping:
 | Attribute                                        | Description
 |--------------------------------------------------|------------
-| @MiracleDevs.ORM.Data.Attributes.ColumnAttribute | Indicates that the property will be mapped to a table or view column.
+| @Paradigm.ORM.Data.Attributes.ColumnAttribute | Indicates that the property will be mapped to a table or view column.
 If the column and property names are equal, the name can be ignored.
 When working with `SQL Server`, the column type should be provided as well.
-| @MiracleDevs.ORM.Data.Attributes.IdentityAttribute | Indicates that the property will be mapped to an identity column.
+| @Paradigm.ORM.Data.Attributes.IdentityAttribute | Indicates that the property will be mapped to an identity column.
 Identity columns are auto numeric, auto increment properties (SQL Server: `IDENTITY`, MySql: `AUTO_INCREMENT`, PostgreSql: `SERIAL`).
 Each database refers to them in different ways, and the implementation details may vary.
 The ORM just need to know if it's responsible for the value, or can ignore it.
-| @MiracleDevs.ORM.Data.Attributes.PrimaryKeyAttribute | Indicates that the column is part of the primary key.
+| @Paradigm.ORM.Data.Attributes.PrimaryKeyAttribute | Indicates that the column is part of the primary key.
-| @MiracleDevs.ORM.Data.Attributes.ForeignKeyAttribute | Indicates that the column is part of a foreign key to another table.
+| @Paradigm.ORM.Data.Attributes.ForeignKeyAttribute | Indicates that the column is part of a foreign key to another table.
-| @MiracleDevs.ORM.Data.Attributes.UniqueKeyAttribute | Indicates that the column is part of a unique constraint.
+| @Paradigm.ORM.Data.Attributes.UniqueKeyAttribute | Indicates that the column is part of a unique constraint.
-| @MiracleDevs.ORM.Data.Attributes.SizeAttribute | If the column is a sizeable type like `VARCHAR`, `BINARY`, etc, this attribute allows to provide the size for the column.
+| @Paradigm.ORM.Data.Attributes.SizeAttribute | If the column is a sizeable type like `VARCHAR`, `BINARY`, etc, this attribute allows to provide the size for the column.
-| @MiracleDevs.ORM.Data.Attributes.NumericAttribute | If the column type is a numeric type, this attribute provides a description for the numeric scale and precision.
+| @Paradigm.ORM.Data.Attributes.NumericAttribute | If the column type is a numeric type, this attribute provides a description for the numeric scale and precision.
-| @MiracleDevs.ORM.Data.Attributes.RangeAttribute | If the column type has a minimum and maximum value, this attribute allows to provide the range values.
+| @Paradigm.ORM.Data.Attributes.RangeAttribute | If the column type has a minimum and maximum value, this attribute allows to provide the range values.
 This is helpful for numbers and dates.
 For example, each database handle date ranges differently.
-| @MiracleDevs.ORM.Data.Attributes.NotNullableAttribute | Indicates if the column does not allows null values.
+| @Paradigm.ORM.Data.Attributes.NotNullableAttribute | Indicates if the column does not allows null values.
-| @MiracleDevs.ORM.Data.Attributes.NavigationAttribute | The `NavigationAttribute` **does not map** to a column.
+| @Paradigm.ORM.Data.Attributes.NavigationAttribute | The `NavigationAttribute` **does not map** to a column.
 It provides a way to indicate that the property references a relation to another entity, and should be taken in account when retrieving or storing data.

  Ok, so let's go back to the client example we saw earlier.
 The client model should have two navigation relationships: